bharath12b5/mvn-linux/Building-PHP-MongoDB-Driver.md

+##  Building the PHP Driver for MongoDB

-The PHP driver for MongoDB can be built for Linux on z Systems running RHEL 7.1, RHEL 6.6, SLES 12, SLES 11 and Ubuntu 16.04 by following these instructions.
-Version 1.6.12 has been successfully built & tested this way.
+The instructions provided below specify the steps to build PHP driver for MongoDB version 1.6.12 on Linux on the IBM z Systems for RHEL 7.1, RHEL 7.2, RHEL 6.7, SLES 12, SLES 12-SP1, SLES 11-SP3 and Ubuntu 16.04.

 More information on the PHP driver is available at http://docs.mongodb.org/ecosystem/drivers/php/ and the source code can be obtained from http://github.com/mongodb/mongo-php-driver

 **_General Notes_:**